Red Velvet Cookies With Cream Cheese Glaze

 -

-Preheat the oven to 350 F and line two baking sheets with parchment for even bottoms and easy release.
+Preheat your oven to 350°F and line two baking sheets with parchment paper or silicone baking mats.

 -

-In a bowl whisk flour, cocoa powder, baking soda, and salt until the cocoa disappears into the flour with no streaks.
+In a medium bowl, whisk together the flour, cocoa powder, baking soda, and salt until evenly combined.

 -